Human Resources

 While skills and experience are important, cultural fit is equally critical in a startup.
 Your early team members will shape the company culture, so ensure that candidates align with your values, work ethic, and vision.
 The wrong cultural fit can lead to tension and decreased productivity, so prioritize this aspect during the interview process.

-More on this in our previous blog post about "How a single bad hire can ruin your company culture"
+"How a single bad hire can ruin your company culture"

 8. Onboard Effectively